Respectful Environment Statement

 Note: It takes two to three days for Campus Mail to deliver, so please make sure that you will be in that department for at least three days after you make the request.to top

 Different affiliations are treated somewhat differently for Employment Insurance purposes.
 If someone has had a position in two different affiliations, such as M&P and Faculty, they receive two separate T4s.
 In some cases there is no separate job, but the “wage loss plan” (the EI plan) has been incorrectly coded for some payments.
 This does not affect your taxes in any way.
 If you have two T4s, then all amounts must be added together when doing your taxes.

 These are taxable benefits: benefits that UBC pays on behalf of employees.
 Anything that is marked with an asterisk (*) on your paystubs is a taxable benefit, such as Medical Insurance, Basic Group Life, Tuition Waivers, Housing Allowances, etc. A breakdown of each individual benefit is not included on the T4.
-Please refer to your paystubs, tuition waiver records, etc.
+Please refer to your paystubs, tuition waiver records, etc.to top

 The Internet is to be used for work purposes only.
 If the Internet is used for personal use, the employee should advise their supervisor that they are on lunch / coffee break.
 Inappropriate use of the Internet is unacceptable and has lead to termination in some instances.

 For details of this policy, please visit http://www.universitycounsel.ubc.ca/policies/policy104.pdfto top